flyemsafe/sat6_quickstart/README.md

 ## Inventory
 1. Update `inventory/host.yml` with your satellite connection details
-2. Update the `ansible_password` in inventory/group_vars/sat/main.yml
+2. Update the vars in `inventory/group_vars/sat/main.yml`
-3. Update playbooks/vars/main.yml

-The vars file playbooks/vars/main.yml it is documented to help you understand what needs to be changed.
+The vars file `inventory/group_vars/sat/main.yml` it is documented to help you understand what needs to be changed.
 You can declare all your sentive vars in a ansible vault as described below.

 In this example I am using [Ansible vault](https://www.tecmint.com/use-ansible-vault-in-playbooks-to-protect-sensitive-data/), which I recommend.
 However, you can just leave the password in plaintext and it will work.
 Not secure though.